kouroshD/ANDOR/README.md

 # Hierarchical AND/OR Graph

-This is the repository for Hierarchical AND/OR grapph, which can be employed as a \textit{Task Representation} module.
+This is the repository for Hierarchical AND/OR grapph, which can be employed as a *Task Representation* module.
 It semantically formalizes a process between operators (humans and/or robots).
 Using that, you can a easily represent a custom task to follow.
 This module is developed mainly for represeting the human or robot tasks, but it is not limited to that.
 The user can easily embed the AND/OR graph in any middleware; in our case we develop it as a [ROS](http://www.ros.org/) package with a service-client paradigm.